 |Transmission||5-speed Manual & 6-speed Manual|

 The WR-V line-up comprises of two variants each in petrol and diesel guise with a choice between two manual gearboxes.
 The gasoline version of the car is powered by a 1.2-litre, i-VTEC unit that also powers the Brio and Jazz.
-This engine pumps out 89bhp of power at 6000rpm and 110Nm of torque at 4,500rpm.
-The WR-V diesel variant comes fitted with the 1.5-litre, i-DTEC engine pushing out 99bhp at 3,600rpm against 200Nm at 1,750rpm.
+This engine pumps out 89bhp of power at 6,000rpm and 110Nm of torque at 4,500rpm.
+On the flip side, the WR-V diesel variant is fitted to a 1.5-litre i-DTEC unit that churns out 99bhp of maximum power at 3,600rpm as against 200Nm at 1,750rpm.
 Transmission duties on the petrol version are performed by a 5-speed manual, and a 6-speed manual on the diesel WR-V. In attempt to offer better acceleration, Honda has tweaked the gearing.

-Honda will further expand the WR-V carline with a more powerful 1.5-litre i-VTEC petrol engine to the WR-V carline.
-This new variant will be capable of generating 118bhp of power and 145Nm of torque.
+The Japanese automaker is also planning to add a more powerful 1.5-litre i-VTEC petrol engine to the WR-V carline.
+This new variant will produce a maximum power output of 118bhp and a peak torque of 145Nm.
 It might also get an optional 7-speed CVT gearbox, which is currently missing in the range.
 Comparison – Honda WRV Vs Honda Jazz – What’s The Difference

-Designed on the Jazz, the new Honda WRV gets a host of new elements that save it from being mistaken as Jazz’s spin off.
-Instead, the front fascia seems more inspired from the BR-V. It features a bold chrome band that runs between the pulled back headlamps, the upfront of the car looks similar to the BR-V. In addition, it gets a newly designed bumper with lots of contours, creases and cuts that infuses aggression to the front profile.
+Designed on the Jazz hatchback, the new Honda WRV is equipped with a host of crossover bits that save it from being mistaken as Jazz’s spin off.
+Instead, the front fascia seems more inspired from the BR-V. It features a bold chrome band that runs between the pulled back headlamps.
+In addition, it gets a newly designed bumper with lots of contours, creases and cuts that infuses aggression to the front profile.

-Unlike the front end, the side profile gets some Jazz resembling elements.
+Unlike the front end, the side profile of the crossover seems likely identical the Jazz hatchback.
 It has borrowed the side panels, character lines, doors and window shape from its donor hatchback sibling.
 Though, Honda has added new bits such as new roof rails atop, plastic cladding on the lower body, new diamond cut alloy wheels and flared wheel arches.